rylanharwood2/Adrift/README.md

-lots of system organisation, bullets are separate now via classes (capo bullet, player bullet, exploding bullet?, etc) capo death animation + new laser bullet almost plays animation properly enemies can hit you multiple times while attached holy crap! we're on the internet, check out pumpkin-gaming.com for a live version online mobile controls partially integrated boss is officially in game w a spin attack, his name is Helheim, he doesn't do much
+lots of system organisation, bullets are separate now via classes (capo bullet, player bullet, exploding bullet?, etc) capo death animation + new laser bullet almost plays animation properly enemies can hit you multiple times while attached holy crap! we're on the internet, check out pumpkin-gaming.com(edit: pumpkingames.net) for a live version online mobile controls partially integrated boss is officially in game w a spin attack, his name is Helheim, he doesn't do much

+### july
+tyler got the boss updated!
+he now does the turn and launch, he does not yet spin when he gets to you very bull fighting y

+### july 31
+went on a backpacking trip - check out our post! discussed names for the game including Adrift and Gates of Helheim just got the forcefield working visually, still have to make it push enemies back